txix-open/bgjob/README.md

 * Zero dependencies (database/sql is used, to log events you can use `Observer`)

 ## Why ?
-* You need flexible and robust job procession tool
+* You need flexible and robust job processing tool
 * You already use PostgreSQL
 * You require strong guaranties for task processing and consistency
 * You have a quite small load.
 Queues on database usually can handle around 1000 rps